All In For Kansas Kids text logo with yellow star in the upper right.

 The state-level coordination efforts, led by the Kansas Early Childhood Advisory Council, improved the facilitation of interagency and organizational cooperation in federal and state-funded child development, child care, and early childhood education programs and services.
 With each group’s distinct yet expansive focus areas like health care, behavioral health, and early childhood care, and the system’s current method of providing a broad range of services and supports to families (frequently referred to as a mixed-delivery system), the summit allowed all participants and stakeholders to see each group’s purpose and the development and advancements being made in all focus areas.
 Under the shared mission of making the Kansas early childhood system comprehensive in its resources, and to build the system’s capacity to be accessible and inclusive for all Kansas families, these groups convened at the Summit to share their progress and accomplishments to date, and their goals for 2024:

-View the entire recording of the Early Childhood Governance Summit, access the presentation slides, and see a summary of Progress and Goals below.
+View the entire recording of the Early Childhood Governance Summit, access the presentation slides, and see the graphic recording of Accomplishments and Goals below.

 With support provided by the Kansas Early Childhood Advisory Council’s governance structure and Preschool Development Grant Birth Through Five (PDG B-5) funding, many groups were able to increase and amplify the scope of their work by aligning standards and processes across the state.
 By centering the voices and needs of families in Kansas, greater system coordination and collaboration identified service gaps and opportunities that expanded education and trainings, services, and resources for both service providers and the families they serve.